Financial Aid at Eastman

 The New York State Tuition Assistance Program (TAP) is a grant program for students who are residents of New York State.
 It is based on a family’s taxable income and the student’s level of study.
 In addition to the FAFSA, a separate TAP application is required by the state.
 The Eastman (Rochester, University of) TAP code is 1016.

 New York State Scholarships for Academic Excellence provide up to $1,500 per year for up to five years of undergraduate study in New York State.

 Some students and families choose to borrow a private loan to cover a portion of the cost of education not already paid for by scholarships and federal grants/loans.
 We encourage students and parents to exhaust all federal loan options prior to applying for a private loan.
 The federal loan programs generally offer lower interest rates and fees than the private loans.

-The University of Rochester Eastman School of Music does not maintain a preferred lender list.
+The Eastman School of Music does not maintain a preferred lender list.
 As such, the University has no agreements or relationships with any lenders and does not receive any benefit, financial or otherwise, from the use of private loans by students.
-For more information on the University’s policies, please see our Student Loan Code of Conduct and Policy on Private Lending.
+For more information on the University’s policies, please see our Student Loan Code of Conduct & Policy on Private Lending.